Chapter 14 The carnival is over

 “Hello?
-Is this Jaeger?”
-A thick spanish accent said confused by the silence.
+Is this Jaeger?” a thick Spanish accent said, confused by the silence.

-“Yes, sorry, this is Nancy Jaeger”
+“Yes, sorry, this is Nancy Jaeger.”

 “I’m Legate Dargento.
-We have analysed the data you’ve sent to us and forwarded that data to Interpol and they have a match.
+We have analyzed the data you’ve sent to us and forwarded that data to Interpol and they have a match.
 We’re faxing you the information as we speak.
 I hope this helps you in your investigation.”

-“Yes, I’m sure it will” Nancy was elated but felt a hint of sadness creeping in from an unknown place, a cold shiver.
-“Thank you”.
+“Yes, I’m sure it will.”
+Nancy was elated but felt a hint of sadness creeping in from an unknown place, a cold shiver.
+“Thank you.”

-“You’re most welcome”.
+“You’re most welcome.”

-She hung up the phone and just sat there for a minute with her elbows on the desk.
+She hung up the phone and sat there for a minute with her elbows on the desk.

-“What is it, did the tests come back, was that Interpol?”
+“What is it?
+Did the tests come back?
+Was that Interpol?”

 “They’re faxing it over now.”